Where do you get your ideas?

 When did you know you wanted to be a writer?

-I wrote my first story just for me—not because it was an assignment for school—when I was eight years old.
-I remember my mom reading it and saying, “One day you’ll get published.”
+I wrote my first story just for me—not because it was an assignment for school—when I was in fourth grade.
+I remember my mom reading it and saying, “Some day, Beth, you're going to write a story and it's going to be published.”
 I could picture it, that little story I wrote, on shelves.

 You know, looking back on that now, I can’t help but wonder what would’ve happened if Mom had just said, “That’s nice, Beth” and moved on to whatever else she had been doing before I waved those pages in her face.
 Maybe I would’ve fallen in love with writing on my own.
 Maybe I wouldn’t have.